APIYOJENNIFER/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. Add execute permission to all subdirectories
 13. Create a directory with permission
 14. Change the group owner
 15. Change owner to vincent and group to staff for all files
+16. Change owner and group for symbolic link